Keerthanaa-Jayaprakash/mcis6273-s25-datamining/README.md

 🔍 Always up for debugging, building fun projects, and learning new tech

 🤩 Excited for what I'm about to learn from the data mining course

+Last updated this file from juypter notebook on Feb 08,2025